 Your case is unique, so you may be entitled to additional compensation not included here.
-When we handle your lawsuit, we take time to ensure your case is accurately valued and that you pursue the recovery you may be entitled to due to negligence.
+When we handle your lawsuit, we will take time to ensure your case is accurately valued and that you pursue the recovery you may be entitled to due to negligence.

 For a free legal consultation with a maritime injury lawyer serving Alexandria, call (318) 777-7777

 Are you pursuing your employer for financial recovery after suffering an on-the-job injury?
 If so, your compensation lawsuit might benefit from the assistance of a maritime injury lawyer.
-When our team represents you, we help you:
+When our team represents you, we can help you:

 - Understand and interpret maritime law